LEMS/LEMS/README.md

 LEMS
 ====

-The Low Entropy Model Specification language
+The Low Entropy Model Specification language.
+This repository contains the [Schema](https://github.com/LEMS/LEMS/tree/master/Schemas/LEMS) for the language, some  [examples](https://github.com/LEMS/LEMS/tree/master/examples) and code for generating the documentation